hilalsalarzi/hilalsalarzi/README.md

 # 👋 Hey there, Devs!
+I'm Hilal Salarzi

 Thanks for stopping by my GitHub!
 Let’s make some magic in the terminal 💻✨